yssource/rhai/README.md

 [string]: #strings-and-chars
 [strings]: #strings-and-chars
 [char]: #strings-and-chars

+All strings in Rhai are implemented as `ImmutableString` (see [standard types]).
+`ImmutableString` should be used in place of the standard Rust type `String` when registering functions.

 String and character literals follow C-style formatting, with support for Unicode ('`\u`_xxxx_' or '`\U`_xxxxxxxx_') and hex ('`\x`_xx_') escape sequences.